 - 1. It is within the province of the Ballroom Department to investigate and rule upon violations of this rule.
 Offenders may be subject to a \$500 fine, a six month suspension, or have their registration with NDCA cancelled (with no refund).
 EXCEPTIONS AS FOLLOWS: - a.
 Closed Competitions or Championships organized and run by Member Organizations.
 Full Member Organizations are permitted to run their own closed competitions and championships.
 A closed event is defined as one at which the organization responsible for it's function only accepts entries from it's own dues paying members and their respective students. - (1) Promotion and advertising may be extended only to specific individuals who are dues paying members of the organization.
 Dues paying members are defined as individuals who have chosen to pay a membership fee to the organization specifically for the intent of belonging to the organization.
-Payment to the organization for other intents, such as purchasing merchandise or other services, does not qualify an individual to be considered a dues paying member. - (2) Individuals and organizations who are associated with the Full Member Organization in lesser ways, such as being on customer or interested parties lists, are not considered to be dues paying members.
-These individuals and/or organizations may not be included in the promotion and/or advertising for the closed competition or championship.
+Payment to the organization for other intents, such as purchasing merchandise or other services, does not qualify an individual to be considered a dues paying member.

-- (3) Promotion and advertising may not be disseminated in any general way, such as on non-organization specific websites or in mailings that may be viewed widely by individuals who are not considered dues paying members of the organization.
+- (2) Individuals and organizations who are associated with the Full Member Organization in lesser ways, such as being on customer or interested parties lists, are not considered to be dues paying members.
+These individuals and/or organizations may not be included in the promotion and/or advertising for the closed competition or championship. - (3) Promotion and advertising may not be disseminated in any general way, such as on non-organization specific websites or in mailings that may be viewed widely by individuals who are not considered dues paying members of the organization.
 Closed events may be advertised on the member organizations' name specific website, but the home page must clearly show that the event is open ONLY to its' members and is not open to the general public at large. - (4) New members should not be allowed to join the organization at the competition/championship specifically to enter the event. - (5) Only Full Member organizations are permitted to run their own closed events, and all funds and or profit must go directly to the member organization. - b.
 Professional Dancers Federation annual event.
 The Professional Dancers Federation will be allowed to run one single annual PDF competition that will be organized by the PDF as a closed PDF competition.
 This event must be run as a benefit for the PDF, no individuals may benefit or profit from this event and all funds must be deposited directly into the PDF bank account.
 This annual event must have the approval of the Board of Governors. - c.
-Events run by educational institutions and their affiliated clubs. - d.
-Specialty Dance Competitions, which are dance competitions that are not of the traditional Ballroom or DanceSport genre. - e.
+"USA Dance" national qualifying events and national championships, provided these events are limited to Amateur competitions as defined in Rule II.B.2.
+(No Professional, Pro/Am Student Dancer, or Student/Student competitions). - d.
+Events run by educational institutions and their affiliated clubs. - e.
+Specialty Dance Competitions, which are dance competitions that are not of the traditional Ballroom or DanceSport genre. - f.
 Special events of particular importance to DanceSport in the USA that do not fall into any of the categories listed above.
 Application must be made each time a special event of this nature wishes to receive an NDCA exception.